ErpNetDocs/tech/modules/projects/ai/ingest.md

 - Reduces complexity by using **standard internal products** and expense categories.
 - Simplifies **reporting and analysis** – you always see consistent categories, rather than dozens of supplier-specific items.
-- Keeps all supplier detail **accessible but not intrusive** – it stays in the scanned/attached document instead of cluttering your accounting lines.
+- Keeps all supplier details **accessible but not intrusive** – it stays in the scanned/attached document instead of cluttering your accounting lines.

 As long as the invoice in the system has:

 - Correct supplier and customer
 - Correct invoice number and date
 - Correct totals (net, VAT, currency)
-- The original document attached
+- The original document is attached

 you do **not** need to replicate the supplier’s line breakdown exactly inside ERP.net.

----

 ## 3. How Ingest AI works – end-to-end flow